jjaimealeman/wdb-get-good-with-git/README.md

 ## Welcome to our new repo, where **we all** learn to get good with `git` 😁

----

-I created this repo with the help of friends Aaron Watts and Shakti.
+I created this repo with the help of friends Aaron Watts and Shakti Sarkar.

 We are all students of the [Web Developers Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/) by Colt Steele on Udemy and members of their [Facebook Group](https://www.facebook.com/groups/officialwebdeveloperbootcamp).

----

 ## What is this about?
 What is the objective?

-As you all know, using `git` in your environment is crucial for a Web Developers workflow.
+Using `git` in your environment is crucial for a Web Developers workflow.
 It is even more important when working with others.

-Throughout my time on the FB group, I realized that not many members were familiar with `git` and wanted to learn.
+Throughout my time on the [FB group](https://www.facebook.com/groups/officialwebdeveloperbootcamp), I realized that not many members were familiar with `git`.

 So, one day I [created a poll](https://www.facebook.com/groups/officialwebdeveloperbootcamp/posts/4656639691068240) and was thrilled at the outcome.